+The most important factor, which governs the occupational pattern of an economy, is the availability of the total work-force.
 Agriculture is the mainstay of the local economy of the study area.
-Majority of local people are primarily dependent on agricultural activities for earning their livelihood.
-Classification of working population of the study area as per Census 2011 data is presented in the Table 5.6.
+Agricultural labourers constitute significant portion among the different occupation categories of local people.
+Classification of the working population of the study area as per census 2011 is presented in the Table 5.4.

-Table 5.6 Occupational pattern of villages in the study area
+Table 5.4 Occupational pattern of villages in the study area